Mitchell Stallings Memorial Award

 Activities outside the property and casualty industry are not considered for this award.
 Current FAIA Officers and Board members are not eligible to receive this award.

 The Selection Committee comprises the current FAIA chairman, two current Board members (appointed by the chairman) and all past Mitchell Stallings Award recipients able to participate.
 The Selection Committee's task is to both submit nominees and review those candidates recommended by the committee and general membership.
 The Committee is not required to select a recipient if the slate of nominees does not meet selection criteria.
-Additionally, the Committee has the option to select more than one recipient in a given year should the situation warrant.
+The Committee may select only one recipient in a given year.